-A total of 12 PEs (based on the Framework and the NGSS) were chosen as the focus for each grade test.
-In identifying these PEs, the goal was to provide reasonable representation across the DCIs and to focus on the most fundamental, broad principles that would be accessible and meaningful for this student population as a progression from elementary to middle to high school.
+In identifying these PEs for the MSAA science assessment, the development team's goal was to provide reasonable representation across the DCIs and to focus on the most fundamental, broad principles that would be accessible and meaningful for this student population as a progression from elementary to middle to high school.
 In support of that, the selected PEs represent content from all grades in the grade band for each test.
-For the grade 5 test, for example, PEs from grades 3, 4, and 5 are included; the progression of standards in those grades is such that to provide a solid representation of the core ideas and understandings that students need to progress from elementary school to middle school, the PEs needed to be selected across grade bands.
-Likewise for the grade 8 and high school test (and even though the standards are presented as grade band in these levels), the selected PEs would typically be taught across multiple years in middle school and high school, respectively.
-Information regarding the history of the MSAA Science test design including stakeholder reviews is available in Chapter 2.
+For the grade 5 test, for example, PEs from grades 3, 4, and 5 are included; the progression of standards in those grades is such that to provide a solid representation of the core ideas and understandings that students need to progress from elementary school to middle school, the PEs needed to be selected across grades.
+Likewise for the grade 8 and high school test (even though the standards are presented as grade band in these levels), the selected PEs would typically be taught across multiple years in middle school and high school, respectively.
+The development team, composed of science content specialists and accessibility specialists, used research in special education and student learning, their experience developing other alternate assessments in science, and their direct prior experience with students in the classroom to support their final PE decisions.
+The development team also compared their selections to those of another emerging Framework-based science alternate assessment.
+Further information regarding the history of the MSAA Science test design including stakeholder reviews is available in Chapter 2.
 The following Table 3-1 shows the collection of PEs chosen to be assessed on the grade 5 test.